Yamli APINew!

 3.1 Global and Local Options

-Because you may have more than one textbox in a given webpage, the Yamli API lets you set options both globally, for all the textboxes in the page, and locally, for a single textbox.
+Because you may have more than one textbox in a given webpage, the Yamli API lets you set options at two levels:

 The options consist of a Javascript object of key/value pairs.
 The values can be booleans, numbers or strings, depending on the option.